This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 assert!(v.is_empty());

-The effect is move + set the original object to empty, somewhat similar to move in C++.
+The effect is move + empty the original object, which is quite similar to C++’s move.
 There are also std::mem::swap and std::mem::replace for other scenarios where moving from a reference is needed.

-Although there may not be many such cases, what if a type contains a self-referential structure?
-In fact, allowing users to customize constructors is a relatively simple solution, but the Rust community seems to be quite averse to this.
-The current solution is through Pin, but
+Although it might not happen often, what if a type contains a self-referential structure?
+In fact, allowing users to define custom constructors is a relatively simple solution, but the Rust community seems quite averse to it.
+The current solution is through Pin, but the Rust community also seems dissatisfied with this solution; it’s hard to understand and hard to use.
+Future new designs should be related to linear types; relevant discussions can be found in Changing the rules of Rust.